madec-project/ezvis/README.md

 }
 ```

-If you want to easily access the year of document, you can declare a `year` documentField:
+If you want to easily access the year of document, you can declare a `$year` documentField:

 ```json
 {